davidesangui/metapresence/README.md

 pip install numpy
 pip install pysam
 ```
-Once you have installed the two dependencies, simply download the file < metapresence.py > from this repository, and run it with Python3:
+Once you have installed the two dependencies, simply download the file < metapresence.py > from this repository, and run it with Python:
 ```
 python3 metapresence.py -h
 ```